 Computer Science and the thinking behind it is more than just being able to program a computer...

-Computer Science gives students the opportunity to learn new and exciting skills that include Python programming in Year 8 and Binary Logic in Year 11.
+Computer Science gives students the opportunity to learn new and exciting skills that include Python programming in Year 8 and Boolean Logic in Year 11.

-Computing in St. Patrick's Grammar School
+Computer Science in St. Patrick's Grammar School

 Miss Rachel Lynch